iturdikulov/notes/sc-im.md

 ---
-title: "Sc-im"
 date: 2023-04-08
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Sc-im

 If you enter `:fsum`, sc-im auto-calculate the sum of the column.